Planning Tips

 2233 W Grand River Ave.
 Okemos, MI 48864

-All Grand Events + Floral is a floral, event design & a full service wedding planning studio based in Okemos, Michigan serving Mid-Michigan from Grand Rapids to Metro Detroit.
+All Grand Events + Floral is a luxury wedding planner in Michigan offering floral, event design, and full service wedding + event planning.
+Based in Okemos and serving Michigan from Grand Rapids to Metro Detroit.